ActionSA's GNU Performance Tracker

 Education

-The “real” matric pass rate tracks the percentage of learners who complete Grade 12 relative to the cohort that initially entered high school.
+The “real” matric pass rate tracks the percentage of learners who complete Grade 12 relative to the cohort that initially entered Grade 10.
 Unlike the official matric pass rate, which only reflects the learners who sit for and pass the exams, this metric offers a clearer view of education outcomes by factoring in those who drop out.
 ActionSA’s benchmark is a 75% completion rate, aligning with NDP education goals.

 The student support metric tracks the number of students funded by the National Student Financial Aid Scheme (NSFAS).
 This metric is crucial for assessing the government’s commitment to expanding access to higher education, particularly for students from low-income backgrounds.
 ActionSA believes that NSFAS must support at least one million students each year to fulfil its mandate of promoting equity and opportunity.